Autumn 2023 admission deadlines

-The MS in Cyber Security Engineering enrolls new students for Autumn quarter only.
-Applicants must submit all application materials by the following deadlines to be considered for admission.
+The Cybersecurity Engineering master's program enrolls new students for autumn quarter only.
+Applicants must submit all application materials by the deadline to be considered for admission.

 To learn more about the application process to the University of Washington, please read: Understanding the Application Process.